16 Nov Menopause Matters: So Let’s Talk, Know and Do More About It

 A few things are certain: it is important to be aware of your symptoms in order to know what to do about them.
 And it is essential to be kind to yourself.
 Self care is not a nice-to-do but a must at this stage of life.

 What options are available to relieve or minimise symptoms?

-The adage prevention is better than cure couldn’t apply more and it is obviously a good idea to take steps in perimenopause to increase your chances of a more comfortable menopause, rather than waiting for severe postmenopause symptoms to set in years after your last period.
-Post menopause can have serious ramifications for longterm health including osteoporosis, heart disease, osteoarthritis and dementia.
+The adage prevention is better than cure couldn’t apply more and it is a good idea to take steps during the perimenopause years to increase your chances of a more comfortable menopause.
+Nevertheless, whatever stage of menopause you are at (peri, menopause transition or post menopause), it is not too late to tackle your symptoms as long as you do not leave it til many years after your last period.
+(Post menopause, if left unsupported, can have serious ramifications for long term health including osteoporosis, heart disease, osteoarthritis and dementia.)

 Today, HRT is credited as being the most effective way of relieving the most common menopause symptoms and reducing the risk of osteoporosis and dementia.
 Combined HRT – oestrogen and progesterone – can either be taken in separate forms or both hormones are combined in one preparation called progestogen.
 Different factors influence what is prescribed for the patient.
 Oestrogen-only HRT is only for women who have had a hysterectomy.

-HRT is available as either synthetic body identical HRT made in set dosages by pharmaceutical companies from chemical compounds.
-This traditional HRT is regulated and FDA-approved.
-Or plant-derived bio identical hormones made in patient-specific custom doses by compounding pharmacies.
-This alternative HRT is not regulated.
-It can be taken in numerous ways such as oral tablets and sprays, dermal patches, creams, gels, vaginal pessaries and rings and intrauterine coil.
-Not all methods are available in all countries or applicable for bioidentical HRT.
+HRT can be taken in numerous ways such as oral tablets, sprays, dermal patches, creams, gels, vaginal pessaries and intrauterine coil, depending on the symptoms, medical history and needs of the patient.
+Not all methods are available in all countries or available in bioidentical HRT form.
 We’ll be delving into HRT more in Part 2 of our Menopause Matters series.

 Let’s turn the tide.